 The days of paper leases and writing physical checks are long gone.
 In most cases, tenants prefer to utilize technology for all rental communication, paperwork, and money exchanges.

-Thankfully, there are several well-vetted multifamily property management software programs for multifamily landlords and property owners to choose from these days.
+Thankfully, there are several well-vetted multifamily property management software programs.
+These programs are specifically designed for multifamily landlords and property owners.
+Providing them with a significant range to choose from these days.
 Some of the most popular programs include:

 - Avail provides a free service for owners of multifamily apartment buildings.
 Once tenants are interested in a unit.
 The program can automatically send them a rental application.
 The application asks them about their employment, resident history, and more.